mingrammer/python-practices/basics/comprehension/README.md

 # {'math': 90, 'history': 80, 'english': 95, 'computer engineering': 100}
 ```

-## Generator comprehension
+## Generator expression

-**Generator comprehension** is a special comprehension form rather than above ones.
+**Generator expression** is a special comprehension form rather than above ones.
 This generates the **generator** which is an iterator returns a single value at a time, not returns all elements at once.

 I will introducte the details of **generator** on other section, so I just focus on "comprehension" in here.